Stermere/Neural-Automata-Playground/src/client/assets/neuralAutomataIntro.md

 - **weightSum**: This is the sum of all the weights while calculating x.
 - **cellState**: this is the pixel values of the current gid, cellState.r yields the red value of the pixel.
 - **channel**: This is the channel whose value is being calculated via the current call to activationFunction.
 Channel takes on the values 0, 1, and 2 corresponding to r, g, and b.
+- **timestep**: This is the current timestep of the simulation, it starts at 0 and increments by 1 every time the simulation is updated.
+- **clickX**: This is the x coordinate of the last click on the canvas.
+- **clickY**: This is the y coordinate of the last click on the canvas.

 ---